wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 - Confirm your Azure public cloud environment
 - Confirm user accounts are synced to Azure Active Directory from Active Directory
 - Verify the remote provider for your tenant
+- If you use a [central administration site](/mem/configmgr/core/plan-design/hierarchy/design-a-hierarchy-of-sites#BKMK_ChooseCAS) (CAS) for your Configuration Manager implementation and also have a remote provider, follow the instructions for the [CAS has a remote provider scenario](/mem/configmgr/core/servers/manage/cmpivot-changes#cas-has-a-remote-provider).

 ### Create a Microsoft Intune tenant